 | Yumnam Khemchand joins devotees during Khalsa Sajna Diwas celebrations on Baisakhi at Gurudwara Sri Guru Singh Sabha.(Image:x.com/YKhemchandSingh) |

-The programme was held in the presence of MLA Kh.
-Joykishan Singh and members of the Sikh community, commemorating the historic formation of the Khalsa by Guru Gobind Singh in 1699.
+The programme was attended by MLA Kh.
+Joykishan Singh, religious leaders, members of the Sikh community, and other dignitaries.
+The event marked the historic formation of the Khalsa by Guru Gobind Singh Ji in 1699, a defining moment in Sikh history that symbolises faith, courage, equality, and selfless service.

 ALSO READ: Kuki Civil Society Groups Cite Hate Slogans, Renew Demand for Separate Administration

-Extending greetings on the occasion of Baisakhi, the Chief Minister expressed hope that the festival’s blessings would bring peace, prosperity and continued development to Manipur and the nation.
+Extending his warm greetings on the occasion of Baisakhi, the Chief Minister wished the Sikh community happiness, prosperity, and good health.
+He expressed hope that the festival would bring renewed peace, harmony, and progress to Manipur while strengthening the bonds of brotherhood among people of all communities.